On this page

 Waste Pilot sites—improving on-site waste management and reducing volumes through improved infrastructure, recycling and behaviour change.

-The program will notify tenants of upcoming construction before the work begins, to explain why it is being undertaken, how it will ultimately benefit them, the type of disruptions they can expect and the supports that will be available.
-The program will also engage tenants and building staff in activities and social marketing campaigns that encourage reduced utility use and provide incentives to reward positive behaviour change.
+CECP will notify tenants of upcoming capital repairs before the work begins, to explain why it is being undertaken, how it will benefit them, the type of disruptions they can expect and the supports that will be available.
+The program will also engage tenants and building staff on how best to reduce utility cost and reward positive behaviour change.

 What type of support does CECP provide?